reluce/szurubooru-toolkit/README.md

 * No quotes around strings
 * Separate tags by comma with no whitespaces

-You can generate your API token with following command:
+We can generate our API token with following command:
 `echo -n username:token | base64`

 ## ToDo's